 Things to Do When Operating a Single Member LLC

-As soon as possible after your LLC has been filed you will need to fill out a Form 8832 with the IRS called an Entity Classification Election, which will establish your tax treatment.
-If you are filing an IRS status that is considered a "disregarded entity" you will need to file your business information on a schedule C when filing a 1040.
+As soon as possible after your LLC has been filed you will need to fill out Form 8832 with the IRS called an Entity Classification Election, which will establish your tax treatment.
+If you are filing an IRS status that is considered a "disregarded entity" you will need to file your business information on a schedule C when filing 1040.
 To make your LLC function as easy as possible, you will want to: